Hearing, hearing aids, and dementia

 If you feel that you may have hearing loss, check out the information from the National Institute of Deafness and other Communication Disorders on what steps you can take to diagnose and treat hearing loss.

-For information on over-the-counter hearing aids available in the U.S., the FDA website has information.
+For information on over-the-counter hearing aids available in the U.S., the FDA website has information and Consumer Reports evaluates several brands.

 For general information on age-related hearing loss, refer to these resources: